gitricko/sonarless/README.md

 [![Test](https://github.com/gitricko/sonarless/actions/workflows/test.yml/badge.svg)](https://github.com/gitricko/sonarless/actions/workflows/test.yml)

-# Sonarless V0
+# Sonarless v0

-This action enable sonarqube scanning for your repository without a need of a dedicated sonarqube server.
-This action will boot up a sonarqube docker instance and enable developers to scan checkout code and give you a metric json for you to check the quality of the code.
+This action and its developer friendly helper scripts enable sonarqube scanning for your repository without a need of a dedicated hosted sonarqube server.
+It boots up a sonarqube docker instance and enable developers to scan checkout code and give a metric json so that you can check the quality of the code.

 # Usage